 It is written in reply after informing his brother about his gambling losses (and also asking him for money).
 At this time he is in Turin, and has recently pawned his watch for money.
-His mistress who he is travelling with has pawned her ring also.
+He is travelling with his mistress who has also pawned her ring.

 In the main body of the letter he explains to his brother how he managed to lose so much of his money at the roulette wheel.